paigeweber13/fine-hardware-visualization/README.md

    - improve software engineering: make it consistent what calls likwid, etc.
  - have LIKWID_THREADS environment variable get set dynamically instead of hard coded
+ - create CLI that will:
+   - benchmark machine
+   - create visualization from output data

 # Other similar tools:
 ## Kerncraft: